 configuration gives good match over a 3:1 bandwidth.

-gain to spare, a lossy match on the output can greatly increase
+gain to spare, a lossy match on the output can greatly increase bandwidth.

-engineer who worked a lot of that out - he's written
+Carlin was the engineer who worked a lot of that out - he's written

 a couple of books that include that information.
-If memory serves, one is titled
+If memory serves, one

-Joe's answer - a pad on the output - is good.
+available, Joe's answer - a pad on the output - is good.
 Otherwise,